Élizabeth Bourgine

-Élizabeth Clémentine Madeleine Bourgine (born 20 March 1957 in Levallois-Perret, Hauts-de-Seine) is a French actress, appearing in film, television and theater.
+Élizabeth Clémentine Madeleine Bourgine (born 20 March 1957 in Levallois-Perret, Hauts-de-Seine) is a French actress, appearing in film, television and theatre.
 She is credited with more than 60 roles in film and television, mostly French productions.

 Career

 Originally a dancer and model, she studied at École des Beaux-Arts.
 She first appeared in student films between 1976 and 1977 until landing a role in the film Nestor Burma, with her future husband, the French director and actor Jean-Luc Miesch.

 She was awarded the Prix Romy Schneider Prize in 1985.

 Since 2011, she has appeared as Catherine Bordey in the joint French and British production Death in Paradise, a crime drama/comedy filmed in Guadeloupe for BBC One.

 She is best known in France for her roles in A Heart in Winter (1992), My Best Friend (2006) and Private Classes (1986).